 Combat against the Red Palm Weevil

-Because of the “importation” of the Rhynchophorus ferrugineus from Asia to Europe, the weevil does not encounter any of his natural enemies (although there have been attempts to settle these antagonists as a countermeasure for his unhindered spread in the Algarve).
-As an appropriate and financially reasonable palm protection the use of systemic insecticides from the field of plant protection is advised in the Algarve at this moment.
-Curative treatments and as a consequence - or in advance - preventive measures in order to combat or prevent an infestation of the Red Palm Weevil can be carried out.
+Because of the “importation” of the Rhynchophorus ferrugineus from Asia to Europe, the weevil does not encounter any of his natural enemies (although there have been attempts to settle those antagonists as a countermeasure for his unhindered spread in the Algarve).
+As an appropriate and financially reasonable palm protection the use of systemic insecticides for plant protection is advised in the Algarve at this moment.
+Curative treatments or preventive measures in order to combat or prevent an infestation of the Red Palm Weevil can be carried out.
 Official institutions in Portugal call for a fight against the Palm Weevil as well.

 Some carefully treated and finally saved palm trees:

 Treatment against the red palm weevil